yousef-indja/git-flow-exercise/walkthrough/6-release-branch.md

 | --- | --- |
 |  February 15<sup>th</sup> | Release |

-It is now time to begin testing `v1.1` of the app and submit it for the magazine's review
+It is now time to begin testing `v1.1.0` of the app and submit it for the magazine's review

 ## :running: Activities

 ### 1 - Create a Release Branch

-__Maintainers__
+__One Team Member__

 Bring your local develop branch up to date with the source repository:
 ```sh